INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

 Validation and evaluation are often the weak point of an analysis.
 They are key to achieving reliable predictive models.

-A measure of prediction accuracy is an imperfect estimate of how the model will actually generalize to new data.

 Even with cross-validation, a measure of prediction accuracy is an imperfect estimate of how the model will actually generalize to new data

 - As you narrow down on a solution, spend increasingly more effort on validating it